ga-wdi-pvd/websockets-node/readme.md

 > At the time of suspension, we were seeing over 1.86 million hits.

 Robin's website has a click counter that counts the number of prompts generated.
-* Originally, it was making an AJAX request every second that was POSTing to a script, telling it to update a `counter.txt` file and then show the new number of clicks
+* Originally, it was making an AJAX request **every second** checking to see if a counter value on the server had been updated since the page was loaded.
+This counter is incremented every time a user requests a new prompt.
 * That's 3600 extra requests per hour **per user**!
 * Solution: update the click counter only when you refresh the page

 ## Comparing WebSockets & HTTP (20 minutes / 0:40)

-### HTTP & Pulling
+### Pulling

 AJAX uses HTTP.
 * You "pull" information from the server (i.e., you make a request and you get something back)